maitlandmarshall/MIFCore/README.md

 * `Order` The sequence number for this action.
 * `Timing` Must be set to `BEFORE` or `AFTER`.
 Specifies whether action should be run before or after the job.
 * `IsEnabled` Specifies whether this action is enabled.
 * `Database` Specifies which sql database this action should be run against.

+If the `Database` column is left as a null value, MIFCore will use the current database configured in the `ConnectionString` property of the `settings.json` file.

 To create some Job Actions, register your required recurring jobs in the application startup class: